 -Marriage—continue weekly dates.

--Travel with my husband to Europe for 21 days for our 25th Anniversary in July.
+-Travel with my husband for our 26th Anniversary in July.

 Daughters—girls only trips, shopping trips, mani-pedi dates.
 Family photo shoot at Thanksgiving.

 -Attend social events.

 -Continue to support other charities.